emilia-wasilewska/emilia-wasilewska/README.md

 ![](Baner.jpg)

 ### Hi, I'm Emi.
 Nice to see you here!
 I'm an aspiring programmer with a long experience in IT world.
 Some time ago I started and still am continuing learning languages and frameworks.
-I enjoy creating user-friendly apps that make our everyday life much easier.
+I enjoy creating user-friendly apps that make our everyday life much happier and easier.

 ## Skills
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/csharp/csharp-original.svg" alt="csharp" width="20" height="20"/> C#\